-- Other majors that affect quality of life of persons with disabilities.
+- Other majors that affect the quality of life of persons with disabilities.

 Applicants must provide a personal statement and two letters of recommendation.
-Applicants must be enrolled full time in an undergraduate program or full- or part time in a graduate program.
+Applicants must be at least a sophomore and enrolled full time in an undergraduate program or full- or part time in a graduate program.

 Amount: Up to $1,000

 Mays Mission for the Handicapped Scholarship Program

 Mays Mission for the Handicapped is a nonprofit organization that offers vocational training in a variety of fields for individuals with disabilities.
 Mays Mission also offers scholarships to students with physical and/or mental disabilities.
 Applicants must score 20 or higher on the ACT or 970 or higher on the SAT.

 Applicants must be enrolled in a four-year undergraduate study program and provide proof of enrollment.
 Once they have been accepted, recipients must maintain a 3.0 GPA.
 Recipients must also submit grades each semester and write a monthly “update letter” to the mission.

 The Ability Center of Greater Toledo offers a number of scholarships totaling $20,000 to Toledo-area students with disabilities.